Abiton198/portifolio-abiton/README.md

    npm run dev
    ```

-   * This spins up a local development server (typically on `http://localhost:5173` for Vite or `http://localhost:3000` for CRA).
+   * This spins up a local development server (typically on `http://localhost:5173` )for Vite
    * Saves hot-reload automatically when you edit files in `src/`.

 4. **Build for production**